Capital punishment in Ohio: Opposition and controversy

 There is a movement in the state to end the death penalty.
 According to the Associated Press, Republicans such as former Ohio Governor Bob Taft, great-grandson of President William Howard Taft, and former Ohio Attorney General Jim Petro have publicly opposed the death penalty.
 Taft questioned the effectiveness of the death penalty as well as geographic and racial disparities.
 The former Speaker of the House in Ohio, also Republican, Larry Householder, wants the legislature to reconsider the law because of the cost of executions and the failure of the state to obtain drugs.

 The BBC reported that The European Commission - the executive arm of the European Union - wished to ensure that no drugs were being exported from the Union for use in "capital punishment, torture or other cruel, inhuman or degrading treatment or punishment".
 The EU is part of a worldwide movement against the death penalty.
-Amnesty International's annual report found that only 20 countries of the world's 195 executed prisoners in 2019.
+Amnesty International's annual report found that in 2019, prisoners were executed in only 20 of the 195 countries of the world.

 Members of many religious faiths in Ohio have also officially opposed the death penalty.